Black Horse Canyon

 Black Horse Canyon is a 1954 American Western film directed by Jesse Hibbs and written by Daniel Mainwaring and David Lang.
 It is based on the 1950 novel The Wild Horse by Les Savage Jr..
 The film stars Joel McCrea, Mari Blanchard, Race Gentry, Murvyn Vye, Irving Bacon and John Pickard.
 The film was released in June 1954, by Universal Pictures.

+Plot

+Two ranchers help a woman and her uncle catch and break a wild black stallion.